 Carleton Scholars Program: Information for Students

 Carleton’s Scholars Program introduces a group of students to a variety of organizations within a particular field of interest.
-It includes an on campus symposium, site visits, panel discussions, networking receptions, and a career curriculum.
+It includes an on-campus symposium, site visits, panel discussions, a networking workshop and reception, and related curricular components.

 2017 Scholars Programs